 What Is the CMMC Framework?

 The Cybersecurity Maturity Model Certification (CMMC) Framework is a unifying standard that supports the common implementation of cybersecurity controls and safeguards across the entire DoD supply chain.
-The DoD’s goal is to define its cybersecurity standards in order to gain assurance that its contractors and subcontractors can adequately protect the DoD’s controlled unclassified information (CUI) and federal contract information (FCI) within their infrastructure.
+The DoD’s goal is to define its cybersecurity standards in order to gain assurance that its contractors and subcontractors can adequately protect the DoD’s controlled unclassified information (CUI) and federal contract information (FCI) within the contractor’s infrastructure.

 History of the CMMC Program

-The CMMC project was first conceived by the Office of the Under Secretary of Defense to secure the Defense Industrial Base (DIB) sector providing military parts, products, and maintenance that meet the requirements of the US military.
+The CMMC project was first conceived in 2019 by the Office of the Under Secretary of Defense to secure the Defense Industrial Base (DIB) sector providing military parts, products, and maintenance that meet the requirements of the US military.
 Technically, the CMMC program was an interim rule made to the Defense Federal Acquisition Regulation Supplement (DFARS), which governs federal procurement.
 This rule established the DoD’s first envisioning of the CMMC framework, known as “CMMC 1.0.”

 In early 2021, in response to hundreds of public comments, the DoD began work on “CMMC 2.0,” releasing the updated framework in late 2021.
 Many of these comments pertained to small businesses that contract with the DoD and found themselves unable to meet the stipulations outlined in CMMC 1.0.
 One of the drivers for the development of CMMC 2.0 was to make the framework more accessible for smaller organizations.
 CMMC 2.0 will be the main topic of this article, as it supersedes and streamlines CMMC 1.0.